OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 This is useful for fine-grain debugging to determine if a specific CPU core or thread is falling behind resulting in dropped packets.

-If hba is enabled the following counter will also be provided:

-- napa<streamid>.hba_drop: the number of packets dropped because the host buffer allowance high-water mark was reached.

-In addition to counters host buffer utilization is tracked and logged.
-This is also useful for debugging.
-Log messages are output for both Host and On-Board buffers when reach 25, 50, 75 percent of utilization.
-Corresponding messages are output when utilization decreases.

 Debugging:

 For debugging configurations it is useful to see what traffic is flowing as well as what streams are